open-mmlab/Amphion/preprocessors/Emilia/README.md

 Detailed description for the dataset could be found in our paper.

 🛠️ **Emilia-Pipe** is the first open-source preprocessing pipeline designed to transform raw, in-the-wild speech data into high-quality training data with annotations for speech generation.
-This pipeline can process one hour of raw audio into model-ready data in just a few minutes, requiring only the URLs of the audio or video sources.
+This pipeline can process one hour of raw audio into model-ready data in just a few minutes, requiring only the raw speech data.

 *To use the Emilia dataset, you can download the raw audio files from the [provided URL list](https://huggingface.co/datasets/amphion/Emilia) and use our open-source [Emilia-Pipe](https://github.com/open-mmlab/Amphion/tree/main/preprocessors/Emilia) preprocessing pipeline to preprocess the raw data and rebuild the dataset.
 Please note that Emilia doesn't own the copyright of the audios; the copyright remains with the original owners of the video or audio.
 Additionally, users can easily use Emilia-Pipe to preprocess their own raw speech data for custom needs.*